‘Trump said to do so’: Accounts of rioters who say the president spurred them to rush the Capitol could be pivotal testimony

 “Our country has had enough,” he said.
 “We will not take it anymore, and that’s what this is all about.
 To use a favorite term that all of you people really came up with, we will stop the steal.”

-He falsely claimed that “all Vice President Pence has to do is send it back to the states to recertify, and we become president, and you are the happiest people.
+He falsely claimed that “all Vice President Pence has to do is send it back to the states to recertify, and we become president, and you are the happiest people.”
 And he said that if Pence allowed the vote to move forward, Biden would become president.

 “We’re just not going to let that happen,” he said.